NateTheGreatt/modecs/README.md

 Gamemode-specific logic should be handled by an event listener, defined outside of the emitting system.

 When breaking up features into smaller system pieces, the generic information should flow from system-to-system within components.
-Any and all game-specific information should be delegated and handled in an event listener instead.
-The game "mode" logic can then react appropriately to the vision of the game, meanwhile the system logic remains reusable for other types games or gamemodes.
+Any and all gamemode-specific information should be delegated and handled in an event listener instead.
+The gamemode logic can then react appropriately to the vision of the game, meanwhile the system logic remains reusable for other types of gamemodes.

 This is more or less a guideline to follow, and not necessarily a rule to abide by.
 Most of the time you will need to create systems with game-specific logic in them until you are able to discover what behavior is generic and what behavior is specific.